 We will work with you from the early stages of your college prep. journey through college placement exams and even transitioning into a campus environment.
 This option includes a personalized, step-by-step game plan based upon your objectives and an optimal timeline.
 It may include a selection of or all of the following services.

 We will discuss what qualities are important in your selection process ranging from setting to distance from home, liberal to conservative environments, costs, likely financial aid options, and likelihood of admittance based upon your academic track record,.
 We'll also recommend schools that meet your preferences.

 With private schools as high as $78,000/annually, financial aid is a huge issue for many families.
 We can guide conversations within families to ensure that everyone is on the same page about costs.
-Other services include guidance in optimally completing the FAFSA to benefit your family, understanding financial aid options and commitments, realistically assessing student loan debt impact, and understanding fine print conditions and obligations.
+Other services include guidance in optimally completing the FAFSA and/or CSS Profile to benefit your family, understanding financial aid options and commitments, realistically assessing student loan debt impact, and understanding fine print conditions and obligations.

 A private or public four-year college may be the right fit for you, but it's not the only option.
 Let's discuss the free community college options available in some cases for recent high school graduates, military service and veterans benefits, and part-time enrollment to see what's the best fit for your lifestyle and goals.